TheUpshot/Bedfellows/introduction.md

 The Python scripts assume that the database we're using already contains `fec_committee_contributions`, `fec_committees` and `fec_candidates`.

-Before we start querying the database, we tailor the data to our needs in the `initial_setup` function.
-To do so, we first add indexes to the `fec_committee_contributions` table and then subset the table based on a specific kind of donation.
+Before we start querying the database, we tailor the data to our needs in functions `initial_setup` and `setup_initial_indexes`.
+To do so, we first add indexes to table `fec_committee_contributions` and then subset the table based on a specific kind of donation.
 We are interested in committee-to-committee donations, where committees can be PACs, candidate committees or party committees.

 To narrow down the data to committee-to-committee donations, we adopt the following constraints: